9th8/up-to-date-real-world-haskell/13-data-structures.md

 multiplication occur, the unit of measure also changes.
 For instance, if we multiply 5 meters by 2 meters, we obtain 10 square meters.
 We force the units for addition to match, and implement subtraction in terms of addition.
-Let\'s look at more type class instances for `Units`.
+Let's look at more type class instances for `Units`.

 :::: captioned-content
 ::: caption